 A great educator is always looking for ways to transform their teaching practice and hone their skills.
 But how do they know where to begin?
-By getting teacher tips from other teachers!
+By getting eSpark teacher tips from your peers, of course!

 We’ve gathered advice from real teachers across the country to share their tips on how they’ve been able to transform their instruction with eSpark.
 Here’s what we heard:

 1. Data is key

 Take advantage of eSpark’s progress reports and weekly emails to help you automatically track student data and identify trends.

 Tracking student data is an important and valuable teacher tip, but it can often get complicated.
 Teachers using eSpark have access to the Teacher Dashboard, where they can monitor their students’ weekly activity and track standards mastery in both reading and math.
 Weekly email alerts provide teachers with small group suggestions based on shared areas of need, as well as celebratory high fives for students who recently mastered standards.

 “I don’t know how I ever went without this program.
 I’m able to tell my students’ progress to the tenth of a point.
 It has changed the way I report data … My life has been so much easier with this tool.
 I love the emails that give me insight as to who is struggling and who needs praise.
 Each student has made tremendous growth in 12 weeks!
 I consider eSpark to be a must have in every classroom.”

 “There are so many things I love about eSpark.
 I am sent emails with links to supplementary material to target specific students’ needs.
 I know, at a glance, what each student is doing well at and where they’re struggling.
 It’s all standards-based and goes right along with my curriculum.
 The best part – it’s so easy to use!”

 Give yourself the time you need to work 1:1 or in targeted small groups by having the rest of your class work independently on eSpark.